yonatankarp/yonatankarp.com/clbnc2fzz00doqenvhqwgc2yo.md

     JacksonConverterFactory.create(objectMapper)
 ```

-Next, we will define beans for our 2 API clients.
-Keep in mind that while we're using the convertor from above, we are injecting a generic `Factory`.
-We're doing so, to make it easier for ourselves to replace the library future.
+Next, we will define beans for our two API clients.
+Note that while we are using the converter from above, we are injecting a generic `Factory`.
+This makes it easier to replace the library in the future.

 ```kotlin
 @Bean